-- 2. Configure a new PingFederate client: - a.
-In PingFederate, go to Applications # OAuth # Clients. - b.
-On the Manage Client tab, complete these fields: - Client ID: Enter a unique identifier for the client. - Name: Enter a name for the client. - Description: Enter a description of the client.
+- 1. Configure a new PingFederate client: - 2.
+In PingFederate, go to Applications → OAuth → Clients.

+- 3. On the Manage Client tab, complete these fields: - Client ID: Enter a unique identifier for the client. - Name: Enter a name for the client. - Description: Enter a description of the client.

-See Configuring OAuth clients in the PingFederate Server guide for details.
+See Configuring OAuth clients ☐ in the PingFederate Server guide for details.